viraingarg/Linux-Server-Project/README.md

 ### Steps to performe for the complete running of the project:

-   * Steps performed.
    * You Must be logged into your Amazon Web Services account.
     * Visit this [link](https://lightsail.aws.amazon.com/) and press Create new instance of Ubuntu.
     * Download the default key-pair and copy to /.ssh folder.
     * Open your terminal and type in chmod 600 ~/.ssh/key.pem